ra4m/landing-page/README.md

 # landing-page

-# This is a sample template of a landing page
+# This is a sample template of a responsive landing page using Twitter Bootstrap.